 From the Middle Ages to contemporary arts and culture, Saxony and Thuringia offer visitors a wealth of stunning sights in cities such as Erfurt, Weimar, Gotha, Leipzig, Dresden and Chemnitz.

 Treasures of Thuringia

 Erfurt’s historic churches in the city’s Old Town are home to beautiful paintings and sculptures from the Middle Ages, including rarities such as the “Wolfram” sculputure from the 12th century.
 The city’s unique medieval Jewish heritage makes for a special visitor experience in the Old Synagogue, dating back to the late 11th century and a museum since 2009.
 The 14th century “Erfurt Treasure” is a must-see.
-In Gotha, the Ducal Museum, founded by the brother-in-law of Queen Victoria, showcases the art collections of the Dukes of Saxe-Cobug and Gotha, including painting by Rubens, Dürer, van Goyen or Cranach as well as one of Europe’s oldest collections of ancient Egyptian artifacts.
-Weimar’s stunning “Classical Weimar” UNESCO World heritage sites such as beautiful Anna Amalia Library are complemented by first-class cultural institutions including Neues Museum, to be reopened in April 2019 with a new permanent exhibition on Modernism, as well as the new Bauhaus Museum Weimar, also opening in April 2019.
+In Gotha, the Ducal Museum, founded by the brother-in-law of Queen Victoria, showcases the art collections of the Dukes of Saxe-Coburg and Gotha, including painting by Rubens, Dürer, van Goyen or Cranach as well as one of Europe’s oldest collections of ancient Egyptian artifacts.
+Weimar’s stunning “Classical Weimar” UNESCO World heritage sites such as beautiful Anna Amalia Library are complemented by first-class cultural institutions including Museum Neues Weimar, reopened in April 2019 with a new permanent exhibition on Modernism, as well as the new Bauhaus-Museum Weimar.

 Saxony’s passion for collecting